 - We are particularly interested in applications from activists in the African diaspora who have a passion and a focus on Africa’s politics, history, and economics.

-- We would also consider African nationals currently attached to a UK university for a PhD in the social sciences or humanities with an interest in the journal’s academic and activist work.
-Preference will be given to applicants who will have finished their fieldwork by January 2021, and who will be resident in the UK in the following year.
+- We would also consider African nationals currently studying for a PhD in the social sciences or humanities with an interest in the journal’s academic and activist work.
+Preference will be given to applicants who will have finished their fieldwork by January 2021.

 Obviously these two elements are not mutually exclusive.